alisaifee/coredis/docs/source/glossary.rst

 ========
 .. glossary::

+   Pipelining
+     A technique for improving performance by issuing multiple commands at once without waiting for the response for each individual command.
+For more details see the `Redis manual entry on pipelining <https://redis.io/docs/manual/pipelining/>`_.
    Redis
     `Redis <https://redis.io/docs/about/>`__ is an open source, in-memory data structure store used as a database, cache, message broker, and streaming engine.